 - Lifespan: Can range between 10 to 20 years.

 While most iguana species do not make good beginner reptiles, most of them can be fed a vegetarian diet.
 It is actually recommended to avoid feeding them animal protein entirely.
-Green and rhinoceros iguanas, specifically, are strictly herbivorous and are said to only "accidentally" consume the occasional insect in the wild as juveniles.
-Some iguana species are omnivorous, but their diet can easily be supplemented with a protein-enriched prepared food and canned or dried insects.
+Green and rhinoceros iguanas in particular are strictly herbivorous and are said to only accidentally consume the occasional insect in the wild as juveniles.
+Some iguana species are omnivorous, but their diet can easily be supplemented with protein-enriched prepared food and canned or dried insects.

 - Ctenosaura species.
 Members of this group are uncommon to rare, often wild-caught, and the most popular species is the spiny-tailed iguana.
 They are omnivorous but eat mostly plants.

 - Cuban rock iguana.
 These are primarily herbivorous reptiles with similar care requirements as green iguanas.
 They can occasionally be fed insects.

 - Rhinoceros iguana.
 Just like the similarly large green iguanas, they should be fed a strict vegetarian diet.